Carles, Iloilo

-Located on Panay Island, it is known for its rich fishing grounds.
-It is also known for popular tourist attractions such as the Islas de Gigantes, Sicogon Island and Cabugao Gamay Island.
+The town is located on Panay Island, and known for its famous rich fishing grounds.
+The municipality is also known for popular tourist attractions such as the Islas de Gigantes, Sicogon Island, and Cabugao Gamay Island.

 History

+Spanish colonial era

 Settlers first arrived circa 1846 and cleared an area at Punta Bulakawe, north of the current poblacion.
 Following an influx of settlers from Aklan and Antique, the settlement fell under Pueblo de Pilar, Capiz.
 About 10 years later, the settlement was transferred to the lowland and renamed to Badiang.

 In 1860, the first attempt was made to convert the barrio into a municipality but the provincial government of Capiz refused.
 Because of this refusal, the town leaders petitioned the governor of Iloilo, Governor Jose Maria Carles y Dominguez, who approved the petition.
 On July 1, 1862, the new pueblo was inaugurated and renamed to Carles, in honor to the governor.
 First Gobernadorcillo was Alenjandro Buaya.

+American colonial era

 On January 1, 1904, the Municipio de Carles was demoted from a status of a barrio to the status of a Barrio Balasan.
 This incident disheartened some Carleseños who migrated to other towns and provinces.
 But among those who stayed on were the strong willed ones who struggled hard to make Carles an independent municipality.
 Headed by Casimiro Andrada, the Carles Separation Movement succeeded in getting the approval of the Carleseños petition for separation from Balasan on January 1, 1920.
 Federico A. Ramos was appointed as the first Municipal President of Carles.
 It was during the incumbency of Municipal President Enrico Ilanga that the title of the municipal head was changed to Municipal Mayor.